chickencoder/joy/README.md

 Joy :joy:
 ---

-Joy is an extremely lightweight command line interface which organises and renders a simple static sites.
+Joy is an extremely lightweight command line interface which organises, renders and bundles a simple static sites.

 #### Install